gatzenga/Shelv-Desktop/README.md

 ## Contributing

 Pull requests are welcome.
 For larger changes, please open an issue first to discuss what you'd like to change.
+Feature ideas, feedback, and general discussion are welcome on the [Discord server](https://discord.gg/zU3qv9v6Vn).

 ## License